Finding friendships later in life | Homewise

 Where to find new friends

-By getting out and about in your community, you’ll be fast on your way to forging those friendships.
-However, if it’s not so easy for you to get into your local areas, harnessing the use of social media can be a really important tool.
+Getting out and about in your community is the first step to forging new friendships.
+However, if it's not so easy for you to get around in your local area, whether that's due to lack of access to transport or health issues, then social media can be a really helpful and important tool.

 There are many options out there, but Facebook is one of the easiest ways that you can keep in contact with friends, family and members of your community.
 It’s a free service to use and you can connect with people all over the globe.
-It’s also a great way of organising to get people to come to you for a cup of tea!
+It’s also a great way of organising local events or creating your own local social group where you can meet people and chat online or organise local meetups.

 There are plenty of groups you can join, including the Over 60s Friendship Group UK, where you can arrange meet ups, and get together with people in your local community.
 Maybe you just want someone to talk to online that is in the same position as you?
 This is the perfect place to meet them!

-Another site that is popular with the over 55s, is the SilverSurfers online community.
-You can find news and information that might be relevant for what you’re looking for.
-Further to this, there is also an opportunity to engage with forums, chats and spaces where you can showcase your creativity!
+Another site popular with the over 55s, is the SilverSurfers online community.
+On the site they post news and information that might be relevant for what you’re looking for.
+Further to this, the site also has a number of forums, chats and spaces where you can not only showcase your creativity, but also connect with people who share your interests.

-However, whilst we’re always advocates of making new friends and reaching out, it’s always important to stay safe while you’re online.
-If you’ve met a friend online, don’t invite them to your home, always meet in a neutral space.
-It’s also a good idea to either bring a family member along with you!
+While we're always advocates of making new friends and reaching out online, it's important to be aware of your safety when you're online.
+If you’ve made a friend online, don’t invite them to your home, always meet in a neutral space, such as a local coffee shop (or even the library).
+It’s also a good idea to meet in a small group rather than one on one, it can help to eliminate any nerves you may be experiencing too!

 Dating later in life